 AFL (Foxtel and Kayo)

-The AFL returns as Richmond Tigers look to make it four Grand Final wins in five seasons.
-But there is sure to be a wealth of competition from the likes of Geelong, Port Adelaide and West Coast Eagles all looking like they have potential with title worthy sides.
-You can see exactly how it all unfolds when the season gets underway again with Kayo Sports 14 Day free trial.
+Richmond Tigers are looking to make it four Grand Final wins in five seasons.
+But there is sure to be plenty of competition from the likes of Geelong, Port Adelaide and Melbourne who have all made decent starts.
+Read more.